aeroheim/aeroheim.moe/README.md

 # aeroheim.moe
-hi! - personal site for stuff
+hi - personal site for stuff

-powered by react, redux, and node
+made with react, redux, and node

 for more technical information:
 - [frontend overview](https://aeroheim.moe/blog/behind-aeroheim-moe-intro-frontend)